 This wasn’t exactly how Yuri had planned her grand entrance.

 She hadn’t planned on smacking the irregular in the face with her foot, for example.
 But she had miscalculated.

 Yuri had also calculated on the boy being able to understand her, but fortunately, that wasn’t a significant problem.
-“Hey, Headon,” she called out to the Master of the Lowest Floor.
+“Hey, Headon,” she called out to the Guardian of the Lowest Floor.
 “Don’t tell me you didn’t even give this guy a Pocket?”

 Headon scratched his head.
 “Whoops,” he said now.
 “I suppose I forgot.”

 Yuri snorted.
 “Forgot, my ass.
 A veteran of the Tower, forget to give a newbie a Pocket?”

 The Guardian grinned, or what seemed like it – the lack of eyes made it quite hard to tell.
 His elongated ears twitched slightly.
 “Really, now.
 I make mistakes, too.”

 Yuri sighed, then raised her voice.
 “Hey, Evan!”

 From way up high, Evan groaned.
 Why does she have to bring me into this?